 Addresses in urban areas identified by a carrier as not likely to be active for some time

-In addition to the total counts noted above, the USPS is reporting to HUD for each quarter the number of days an address has been in each category (see data dictionary).
+In addition to the total counts above, the USPS is reporting to HUD for each quarter, the number of days an address has been in each category (see data dictionary).
 Because USPS did not start counting days in each category until after entering into this agreement with HUD, the starting point for counting days in each category is November 18, 2005.
 So, for example, our December 2005 extract shows no addresses being on the vacant list for longer than three months because we had only been counting for just over a month.
-We will not know about addresses on the vacant list for longer than three years until the December 2008 extract.

 While HUD is still exploring the utility of these data, it has identified the following items that may be of use to other researchers and practitioners: